Adel-Moumen/adel-moumen.github.io/index.md

 ## Research Interests

-My current research interests revolve around improving Deep Neural Networks (DNNs).
+My current research interests revolve around improving Deep Neural Networks.
 Specifically, I focus on exploring innovative methods to enhance their efficiency by rethinking their core architecture.
-I am particularly interested in addressing concrete challenges, such as the gradient exploding problem or deep catastrophic forgetting in continual learning.
-My research primarily applies these concepts to the field of automatic speech recognition.
+I am particularly interested in addressing concrete challenges, such as the gradient exploding problem in Recurrent Neural Networks.
+My research primarily applies these concepts to the field of Automatic Speech Recognition.

 ## SpeechBrain